Ozzyboshi/alsfsdocumentation/docs/fs-uae.md

   docker run --rm -it -p 8081:8081 -p 1234:1234 -v /alsfsAmigaServer/:/server -w /server node /bin/bash
 ```

-Of course you must install alsfsAmigaServer on the directory /alsfsAmigaServer before running this command.
+Of course you must install (or clone from the github repo) alsfsAmigaServer on the directory /alsfsAmigaServer before running this command.

-Now let's install socat, a powerful software which lets you creare a virtual tcp socket necessary to establish a connection with fs-uae running on your laptop.
+Now let's install and run socat, a powerful software which lets you creare a virtual tcp socket necessary to establish a connection with fs-uae running on your laptop.

 ```
   apt-get update && apt-get install socat socat pty,link=/dev/virtualcom0,raw tcp:192.168.137.2:1234 &
 ```

-This command will create a new file (/dev/virtualcom), every tcp packet for 192.168.137.2:1234 will be routed to this file that emulates a serial connection, this will be our connection between alsfs server and fs-uae.
+This command will create a new file (/dev/virtualcom), every tcp packet for 192.168.137.2:1234 will be routed to this file that emulates a serial connection, this will be our socket between alsfs server and fs-uae.
-After running socat, fs-uae must start the Workbench boot sequence, at this point you can bootstrap alsfs or, if you have alsfssrv already installed on your emulated amiga, start the alsfs nodejs server, in this scenario the command will be:
+After running socat, fs-uae must start the Workbench boot sequence, at this point you can bootstrap alsfs or, if you have alsfssrv already installed on your emulated Amiga, start the alsfs nodejs server, in this scenario the command will be:

 ```
 node amigajsserver.js /dev/virtualcom0 0.0.0.0